sorinboia/hugo-nginx-experience-aws-ac2.0/content/040_ingress/020_ingress_01.md

 - We are not actively monitoring the health of the pods through the data path

 8. Take a look at the `files/4ingress/1arcadia_increase.yaml` file.
-It increases the number of pods for our services to two - and also defines how the http health checks will looks like.
+It increases the number of pods that our services use.

 9. Apply this new configuration.
 ```
 kubectl apply -f files/4ingress/1arcadia_increase.yaml
 ```

-10. Look at the Nginx dashboard and click on "HTTP Upstreams", you can see that right now that two HTTP upstreams have 2 members but no health checks are being done.
+10. Look at the Nginx dashboard and click on "HTTP Upstreams", you can see that right now all services have two members but no health check.